|

 Preface: The IAT has received a remarkable level of

-first publication in 1998, increasing both empirical and theoretical understanding
+its first publication in 1998, increasing both empirical and theoretical

-of the IAT.
-This page was designed to survey the topics that have received
+understanding of the IAT.
+This page was designed to survey the topics

-The topics are divided into categories of construct validity, internal
+The topics are divided into categories of predictive validity, construct

-predictive and convergent validity of IAT measures.
-Overview of those
+the research on convergent validity of IAT measures.
+Overview of that

-literatures are fortunately available in the meta-analyses by Greenwald
+literature is fortunately available in the meta-analysis by Hofmann

 et al. (2005), and in the recent overviews of IAT research by Nosek